-The water pollution in El Salvador is getting worse every year; rivers, lakes, ponds, streams, and wells are so polluted that the country has less drinkable water.
+The water pollution in El Salvador is getting worse every year.
+The country has less drinkable water due to the contamination of rivers, lakes, ponds, streams, and wells.
 Every year more people are getting sick due to drinking non-potable water.
-Not to mention that in some communities around the country, there is no water available at all.
+Not to mention that there is no drinkable water at all available in some communities around the country.

-If we as Salvadorans don’t start changing our ways, the water pollution problem will get to critical levels never seen before.
-A sad statement, since not long ago, the country was a lush land with plenty of clean water.
+Suppose the country doesn’t start making changes protecting this vital resource.
+In that case, the water pollution problem will get to critical levels never seen before.
+Not long ago, the country was a lush land with plenty of clean drinkable water.

 The Salvadoran water crisis, due in large part to pollution, is more visible during the COVID-19 pandemic.
-Thousands of Salvadorans are dealing with COVID-19 with barely any water, and some with no water at all.
+During these difficult times, thousands of Salvadorans are dealing with COVID-19 with barely any water or no water at all.

 How bad is the water quality in El Salvador?

 The water quality in El Salvador is bad, especially in urban areas.
 Most families residing in these areas have to buy bottled water to drink, which is expensive.
 On the other hand, people who can’t afford bottled water have to take their chances and drink tap water.

 People who never been to El Salvador and plan to visit ask; Is the water safe to drink in El Salvador?
 The short answer is not really.
 Foreigners visiting the country are advised to use bottled water as much as possible.